A two for the Price of one guest appearance…

 After this life-saving surgery, Jaime has a bionic ear (and can hear anything and everything, both near and far) and a super strong right arm (not sure why just the right) and legs.
 This meaning not only can she jump from impressive heights and run at superspeeds (cue supersuperspeeded up footage) but she also has superstrength (can move polystyrene blocks at will).

 All these attributes are nattily displayed in this particular episode and prove more than useful when uncovering plots and fighting the bad guys.
 Jaime occasionally helps out the governmental powers that be as a wee thank you for saving her life.
 The rest of the time she teaches.
-This series aired for three seasons and some crossover episodes with the Bionic Man and a few later reunion movies.
+This series aired for three seasons and some crossover episodes with The Six Million Dollar Man and a few later reunion movies.

 The episode to be reviewed – S2 Ep 7 Black Magic – feels like a belated Halloween episode.
 But not scary in any way even though Vincent Price is in a leading guest star role.
 It centres around the legacy of the soon to be deceased Cyrus Carstairs (Vincent Price with (even more) distinguished old makeup applied).

 He’s a vicious old dude and says he’s leaving all his million-plus fortune to his smartest relative or employee.
 He’s also leaving them a secret formula for an alloy that he’d hoped to sell to the government for more than the 20 million he was offered.
 Both these goodies are hidden in a safe somewhere in his mansion.
 The formula has been put on the black market by one of his relatives…